Telemundo Kids: Launch (2001–2003)

 In October 2001, Telemundo announced that it would launch Telemundo Kids, which served as a revival to Telemundo Infantil (in English: Telemundo Kids) which aired from 1995 to 1998.
-The block also served as a replacement to Nickelodeon en Telemundo which was discontinued on September 30, 2001, after Telemundo's program supply deal with Nickelodeon had expired.
+The block served as a replacement to Nickelodeon en Telemundo which was discontinued on September 30, 2001, after Telemundo's program supply deal with Nickelodeon had expired.
 Telemundo Kids featured some programs complaint with Federal Communications Commission and educational programming requirements.
 The three-hour block typically ran on Saturday and Sunday mornings from 7:00 a.m. to 10:00 a.m.
 Eastern and Pacific Time.
 All other time periods were filled with infomercials (although some Telemundo affiliates chose to pre-empt the block of favor of the commercials and bumpers).
 The introduction a new logo with font text (Boink STD) with the orange line with the original 2000 "Telemundo" font, alongside bumpers and promos and controlled by Telemundo Network Group, LLC. (a unit of NBCUniversal).

 The block included a three-hour lineup that consisted mainly of dubbed versions of American, Canadian, European animated series the network opted to fully program was mix of acquired from various programming production companies and distributors, this included partnerships with Sony Pictures Television (via Adelaide Productions) and Sesame Workshop with Dragon Tales, the Japanese-based animation studio Toei Animation, the European-based animation studio BRB International and the Canadian-based animation studio Nelvana.
 The block was divided across Sábados de Fantasía ("Fantasy Saturdays") and Domingos de Aventura ("Adventure Sundays").
 The block's initial lineup consisted mainly of shows originally produced and broadcast in English included Ni Ni's Treehouse, Men in Black: The Series, Dragon Tales, Jackie Chan Adventures and Max Steel, as well as the Japanese anime series such as Dragon Ball Z.

-Rerurn of Nickelodeon programming (2004–2006)
+Return of Nickelodeon programming (2004–2006)

 On October 2, 2004, Nickelodeon-produced shows returned to Telemundo three years after Nickelodeon en Telemundo's closure.
 Programming featured on the block included Rugrats, Hey Arnold!, and Dora the Explorer (all of which aired on both Nickelodeon en Telemundo and Nick on CBS/Nick Jr. on CBS), along with All Grown Up!.
-Three Canadian shows also joined the lineup, they were Wimzie's House from CBC, Monster by Mistake and the Nelvana-produced show, Jacob Two-Two from YTV.
-While Nelvana began combining production shows of the agreement by acquiring programs for the Univision's sister channel, Telefutura cartoons for children's programming block, Toonturama line-up with the seven shows (such as Tales from the Cryptkeeper, Cadillacs and Dinosaurs, Stickin' Around, Anatole, Ned's Newt, Mythic Warriors and The Dumb Bunnies) as part of the growing cross-promotion aired from 2002 to 2005.
+Three Canadian shows also joined the lineup, consisting of Wimzie's House from CBC, Monster by Mistake and the Nelvana-produced show, Jacob Two-Two from YTV.
+At the time, Nelvana began combining production shows of the agreement with Telefutura (a sister channel to competing Spanish network Univision) by acquiring programs for the network’s own children's programming block, Toonturama, featuring seven shows (such as Tales from the Cryptkeeper, Cadillacs and Dinosaurs, Stickin' Around, Anatole, Ned's Newt, Mythic Warriors and The Dumb Bunnies) as part of the growing cross-promotion aired from 2002 to 2005.